BenjiTrapp/benjitrapp.github.io/about.md

 permalink: /about/
 ---

-Hi 👋, I'm Benji - A Cyber Defense Expert and DevSecOps who is interested in cloud native technologies, DevOps culture and Security that isn't based on Excel.
+Hi 👋, I'm Benji - A Purple Teamer and DevSecOps Engineer, who is interested in cloud native technologies, DevOps culture, and Security that isn't based on Excel.
 Automation is king.

 #### 💬 How to Reach Me?